BlueBaseJS/docs/guides/migrating-from-v3.md

 Both of these have been removed, and we only have a single unified registry now, i.e. HookRegistry.

-This also means that there are no `BR.Filters` and `BR.Events` properties in BlueRain context anymore.
+This also means that there are no `BR.Filters` and `BR.Events` properties in BlueBase context anymore.

 ### Running a Hook